eclipse-researchlabs/scava-docs/docs/developers-guide/runing-from-sources/administration-application.md

 The following instructions show how to run the dashboard web app from source:

-  * Enter the `administration/scava-administration/` directory within the scava repository.
+  * Enter the `administration/scava-administration/` directory within the Scava repository.
   * Under the subdirectory `src/assets/config` edit the `externalConfig.json` file and add the configuration as following:
   ``` API Gateway Configuration
   {